Informatics for Science and Engineering D

 In the lab classes, students design, implement and test programs for solving simple problems in Science and Engineering fields.

-The theoretical-practical component grade (TPComp) is the weighted mean of the test grades (T1 and T2) or the exam grade (Ex):
+The grade of the theoretical-practical component (CompTP) is the arithmetic mean of the test scores (T1 and T2) or the exam grade (Ex):

-All grades (EP1, EP2, TP, T1, T2, Ex, LComp, and TPComp) are rounded to the nearest tenth, except the final grade (F) which is rounded to the nearest whole number.
+All grades are rounded to the nearest decimal, on a scale from 0 to 20, except for the final grade (NF) which is rounded to the nearest integer.

 Introduction: Problems, algorithms, programs, and computers.
 Goals and components of computer systems.
 Program execution.
 The interpreter.